Minds Feed Widget for Website. No-code, Open-Source - Poper

 Crypto and Web3 communities

-MINDS to Pulse token rewards make Minds a natural fit for Web3 creators and DAO communities.
-Embed your channel on your project landing page to surface verifiable on-chain engagement and creator economics.
+Minds is a natural home for Web3 creators and DAO communities.
+Embed your public channel feed on your project landing page so visitors see your latest supported posts on a domain you control.

 Privacy-focused projects and journalists